jafshin/cycling-survey-routes/README.md

 In the `bendigo` branch, `process routes.R` is set up with choice of city (Melbourne or Bendigo) as an option.
 If 'Melbourne' is selected, the script runs in the same way as for the main branch.
 If 'Bendigo' is selected, then the changes implemented for Bendigo will apply.

+The `bendigo` branch also includes:
+- `assess routes.R`, which assesses suitability of routes on a range of criteria (Hausdorff distance, directness ratio, same start/end points, and visual inspection), and
-The `bendigo` branch also includes `choice set.R`, which selects alternative routes for mode choice modelling.
+- `choice set.R`, which selects alternative routes for mode choice modelling.